Skip to content

 • transports to supply your own publish/subscribe bridge

-• createId and createTimestamp for deterministic tests
+• createTimestamp for deterministic tests and cross-origin conflict ordering

 ts